sereneHe/Causal-Models-Learning/README.md

 4. **Results:** Access all results and figures mentioned in the paper from the `./result` folder.
 Repeat the results using "ANCPOP_test.ipynb".

 ## Running Notebooks
-- **ANCPOP_Simulation_test.ipynb:** Execute this notebook for all experiments on synthetic and real-world data using the ANM_NCPOP approach.
+- **ANCPOP_test.ipynb:** Execute this notebook for all experiments on synthetic and real-world data using the ANM_NCPOP approach.
 Upload datasets and the notebook to [Colab](https://colab.research.google.com/) for seamless execution.

 ## Installation
 To run experiments locally, ensure you have the following dependencies installed: